-Haiku is an incredible poetic form to become familiar with.
+This short poem is an incredible form to become familiar with.
 They are so expressive and are flexible.
 Their short structure also allows for easy creation which is helpful if you ever experience writer’s block.
 Choose to stick to the more traditional 5, 7, 5 structure, or attempt to say a lot in a little space.

 See also: Senryu